dfsalam/recipe-group-project/README.md

 # 📖 [Recipe App] <a name="about-project"></a>

-**[Recipe App]** is an application that helps users to post, like and comment on the post.
-This work delineates the usage of ruby on rails as a backend framework with Postgres.
+**[Recipe App]** is a web app built with Ruby on Rails, that keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.

 ## 🛠 Built With <a name="built-with"></a>